 Heidi trains volunteer sea-anglers to tag sharks, skates and rays around Northern Ireland.
 She also communicates the data collected by these anglers with government departments to inform more conservation measures for endangered Irish sharks.
 The flapper skate is a protected species that is especially vulnerable to damage during catch-and-release angling.
-Special training is vital if these skates are to be returned safely to the sea, with a chance of survival.
-Heidi is using a 3D, life-sized, weighted model of a flapper skate to host training sessions with anglers so that they train to handle and release this vulnerable skate.
+Special training is vital if these skates are to be returned safely to the sea with a chance of survival.
+Heidi is using a 3D, life-sized, weighted model of a flapper skate to host training sessions with anglers so that they train to handle and release this Critically Endangered skate.

 A shark lover may not be the first thing that comes to mind when meeting someone born and raised on the island of Ireland, but the cold water never froze my ambition to be a marine biologist.
 As a child I could always be found on or near the water; I basically learned to swim before I could walk!
 At the age of 14, I learned to scuba dive and by 21 I was a qualified professional PADI divemaster with eight specialty diving qualifications.
 I spent some time as a divemaster on a Honduran island called Roatan, where my favourite...